Article Summary for AI Understanding

 Trial Two: pscale dump

-While trying Airbyte and exploring the docs and internet for solution, we found about the limitation of Bin Log access in Planetscale.
-Thats when we ruled out no downtime migration.
+While trying Airbyte and exploring the docs and internet for a solution, we found about the limitation of Bin Log access in PlanetScale.
+That's when we ruled out no downtime migration.
 So we decided to keep the migration time lower and go ahead with a dump format to export and import.

-While pscale dump worked great at first, it was quite faster and a also was not hitting any of the previous errors that we were facing with Airbyte.
-But we noticed that everytime we dumped the data, the size of the dump was sometimes more and sometimes less.
-And when we ran the pscale dump in debug mode, we found there were errors while dumping the data but was just ignored and wasnt getting logged.
+While pscale dump worked great at first, it was quite fast and also was not hitting any of the previous errors that we were facing with Airbyte.
+But we noticed that every time we dumped the data, the size of the dump varied.
+When we ran the pscale dump in debug mode, we found there were errors while dumping the data but they were just ignored and weren't getting logged.

 Trial Three: Some intermediate tools which were not working